christopheriancarlson/SpecificMutualism/README.md

 ### Antagonistic Invasion Analysis
 Code simulating the success of mutant invaders in a cycling population for adaptive dynamics: antagonistically specialized hosts.
 ### Antagonistic Parameter Evolution
 Code simulating the success of mutant invaders of either host or symbiont type in a cycling population for adaptive dynamics: antagonistically specialized hosts.
+This code generates figures 5 and SI-4.
 ### Cooperative Spatial Simulations
 Code simulating the diffusion of hosts and symbionts across space as a system of Partial Differential Equations: cooperatively specialized hosts.
 Requires: [Reaction Diffusion Lab](https://library.wolfram.com/infocenter/MathSource/4433/)
 ### Cooperative Spatial Simulations